 Current Opening

 My lab periodically looks for highly motivated students.
-Our lab is run family-style and we typically have casual events every two to four weeks.
+Our lab is run family-style, and we typically have casual events every two to four weeks.
 We are very much known for our merch, including notepads, 200-piece puzzles, thank you cards, stickers, sweatshirts, and hoodies!
 If you are accepted into our lab, you will be getting your own piece(s) of merch.

 Dr. Wang is a graduate advisor and member of the Biomedical Engineering Graduate Group (BMEGG).

-Currently, Dr. Wang is:
+Currently, Dr. Wang:

 Dr. Wang does not return inquiries to join the lab when the lab has no opening.
 However, if you want to know what we are doing or have an idea about how to improve the life of our undergraduate students, the whole lab is willing to hear from you!